-- 24.1 Where it is outside an employees usual remit lone working is discouraged. - 24.2 The school recognises that certain members of staff are required to work alone without close or direct supervision as part of their contract of employment, and that they may be at risk either from intruders or personal accident when no help is available. - 24.3 Where staff are required to work beyond normal working hours on their own, or are on school premises outside normal working times, e.g., at weekends or during school holidays, the Bursar or Head Master must be informed. - 24.4 During school holidays staff must advise the Bursar when they are going to be on site, and when they are intending to leave the site. - 24.5 The school accepts its responsibility to minimise the risk that might arise from lone working so far as is reasonably practicable and details of how this is to be achieved are set out in Appendix 16.
+- 24.1 Where it is outside an employee's usual remit, lone working is discouraged. - 24.2 The school recognises that certain members of staff are required to work alone without close or direct supervision as part of their contract of employment, and that they may be at risk either from intruders or personal accident when no help is available. - 24.3 Where staff are required to work beyond normal working hours on their own, or are on school premises outside normal working times, e.g., at weekends or during school holidays, the Operations Manager or Headmaster must be informed of the start and end times. - 24.4 During school holidays staff must advise the Operations Manager/Maintenance Team when they are going to be on site, and when they are intending to leave the site. - 24.5 The school accepts its responsibility to minimise the risk that might arise from lone working so far as is reasonably practicable and details of how this is to be achieved are set out in Appendix 16.

-25 Offsite Educational Visits
+25 Off-site Educational Visits

-- 25.1 Educational visits are defined as "any activity off school premises which is part of the pupils learning programme or is organised by the school for the benefit of the pupil". - 25.2 The school is committed to ensuring the safety of staff and pupils on all such visits and will follow best practice to achieve this.

-- All staff shall ensure when leading or participating in any educational visit, that they adhere to the highest standards in organisation, administration and visits involving Hazardous Activities - 25.3 Guidance on the management of offsite educational visits is detailed in the Staff Handbook.
-The Bursar Maintains a full set of reference documents and her advice should be sought before any new visit is planned.
+- 25.1 Educational visits are defined as "any activity off school premises which is part of the pupils learning programme or is organised by the school for the benefit of the pupil". - 25.2 The school is committed to ensuring the safety of staff and pupils on all such visits and will follow best practice to achieve this. - All staff shall ensure when leading or participating in any educational visit, that they adhere to the highest standards in organisation, administration and visits involving hazardous activities - 25.3 Guidance on the management of off-site educational visits is detailed in the Staff Handbook.
+The Operations Manager maintains a full set of reference documents and their advice should be sought before any new visit is planned.